Daniel Schlereth: Miami Marlins

-On April 9, 2017, Schlereth signed a minor league deal with the Miami Marlins.
-He elected free agency on November 6, 2017.
+On April 9, 2017, Schlereth signed a minor league contract with the Miami Marlins.
+He split the season between the High–A Jupiter Hammerheads, Double–A Jacksonville Jumbo Shrimp, and Triple–A New Orleans Baby Cakes.
+In 37 relief outings between the three affiliates, Schlereth accumulated a 2.38 ERA with 39 strikeouts and 5 saves across 41 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Long Island Ducks

 On May 6, 2018, Schlereth signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

 Seattle Mariners

-On June 2, 2018, Schlereth's contract was purchased by the Seattle Mariners.
-He elected free agency on November 2, 2018.
+On June 2, 2018, Schlereth's contract was purchased by the Seattle Mariners organization.
+He made 20 appearances split between the Double–A Arkansas Travelers and Triple–A Tacoma Rainiers, accumulating a 3.60 ERA with 19 strikeouts across 15 innings of work.
+Schlereth elected free agency following the season on November 2.

-Boston Red Sox

-On January 14, 2019, Schlereth signed a minor league deal with the Boston Red Sox.
-He was released on March 21, 2019.

 Sugar Land Skeeters

+On January 14, 2019, Schlereth signed a minor league contract with the Boston Red Sox.
+He was released by the Red Sox on March 21.

 On May 31, 2019, Schlereth signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He became a free agent following the season.

 Coaching career

+Joliet Slammers

 On February 21, 2022, Schlereth was named manager for the Joliet Slammers of the Frontier League.

+Western Michigan University

-On August 22, 2022, it was announced that Schlereth would be joining Western Michigan University as the team’s pitching coach for the 2023 season.
+On August 22, 2022, it was announced that Schlereth would be joining Western Michigan University as the team's pitching coach for the 2023 season.